microchip-pic-avr-examples/dpsk3-power-buck-average-current-mode-control/README.md

 ## Setup
 - Connect dsPIC33C Digital Power Starter Kit to the PC using the micro-USB cable
 - Open and compile the firmware; program the target device
-- Attach the 9V power supply to the board and observe the real-time values on the LC display
+- Attach the 9V power supply to the board and observe the run-time values on the LC display

 <center>
 <img src="images/dm330017-3-3.jpg" width="960">